How to Remove Static From Vinyl Records

 1) Remove the record from the turntable and hold it in your hand

-2) Hold the record 1 feet away from the gun and slowly squeeze the trigger until it touches the holding surface of the gun and then release it slowly
+2) Hold the record 1 feet away from the gun and slowly squeeze the trigger and then release it slowly

 My Experience: